home-assistant/home-assistant.io/source/_components/cover.rflink.markdown

 ---
 title: "RFLink Cover"
-description: "Instructions on how to integrate RFLink Somfy RTS Cover into Home Assistant."
+description: "Instructions on how to integrate RFLink Somfy RTS and KAKU ASUN-650 covers into Home Assistant."
 logo: rflink.png
 ha_category:
   - Cover